LuckyJimJD/CivilProcedure/_notes/ErieProblems_Answers.md

 _Should the court apply state or federal law on this issue?_

+### Answer & Explanation

+The answer and explanation here are similar to Question 1, Part B above.
+Again there is a conflict between state law and a provision of the FRCP, so the Hanna analysis applies.
+There is a direct conflict between state law, which requires the plaintiff to file two complaints, and the FRCP, which allows plaintiff to seek all relief in a single complaint.
+The difference is merely procedural: how many complaints must the plaintiff file.
+It doesn't affect the plaintiff's entitlement to either form or relief, which is governed by state law.
+So the court should follow FRCP Rule 8, not state law.

 ## Part B

 Under Euphoria state law, a consumer asserting a fraud claim based on an allegedly false advertisement must plead and prove the following elements: